miraq3bnkc/Google-Scholar-Scraper/README.md

 2- Specify the number of pages to scrape in the "Number of Pages" field.

+3- Input the year range you want to search for articles (not optional).

 3- (Optional) Provide the output folder where the Excel file will be saved.

 4- Click the "Browse" button to select the output folder.